oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

     ![Navigate to Compartments](https://oracle-livelabs.github.io/common/images/console/id-compartment.png " ")

-2. Create a new compartment
+2. Create a new compartment if necessary

     The list of all active compartments is displayed.
 Click **Create Compartment** to start creating a new compartment.